Preparation and verification of tensor network states: Gaps and Expectation values

 The operators $Q_\lambda$ are supported on a set of vertices that is larger than $\lambda$ (roughly speaking, on all vertices that lie at a distance up to $2r$ from that set).
 It is possible to define other observables which have a smaller support and for which we can still compute the expectation values.
 This is relevant for more practical applications, like the verification protocols introduced below, where we want to make statements about measurements performed within the support of $Q_\lambda$, and we want them to include as few qubits as possible.
 For that, given $j\in{\cal V}$ and an operator $P'$ supported on $\lambda$ with $j\notin\lambda$, we define \bse \bea Q_{j,1}&=&O_j^\dagger \sigma_x^j P' O_j\ ,\\ Q_{j,2}&=&O_j^\dagger \sigma_y^j P' O_j\ ,\\ Q_{j,3}&=&O_j^\dagger (\Id-\sigma_z^j) P' O_j\ , \eea \ese which only act on the joint support of $O_j$ and $P'$.
 Again, using \eqref{Olambdaqprop} we find the expectation value of those operators to be \be \langle \Psi| Q_{j,\alpha} |\Psi\rangle = 0. \ee

+In particular, if we choose $P'$ to be an arbitrary Pauli product, then $Q_{j,1}$ and $Q_{j,2}$ can be used to replace the operators $Q_\lambda$ from Eq.~\eqref{eq:q-lambda} in our complete set of operators.
+At the same time, the operators $Q_{j,1}$ and $Q_{j,2}$ are still products of Pauli operators almost everywhere, except on the support of $O_j$ which has a fixed size.
+This means that each $O_{j,1}$, $O_{j,2}$ can be estimated efficiently (i.e.\ with a number of (Pauli) measurements which only depends on the accuracy but not on the system size), and the only remaining operators in the complete set which cannot be estimated efficiently individually are the $Z_\lambda^\pm$.

 In summary, we have defined a set of observables whose expectation values are either zero or one.
 We can choose a subset thereof where $|\lambda|\le c$, with $c$ a constant independent of $N$.
 In such a case, since we know $O_\lambda$ we can efficiently write those observables as linear combinations of Pauli operators in the support of $O_\lambda$ (like \eqref{Zlambda}), or even smaller (like \eqref{Qjx}).
+Note that the norms of these observables will also be efficient to compute in these cases, as we show in Appendix \ref{appendix_norms_Olambda}.